 Over the road, Trawool has a purpose-built space, a former quarry, for wedding ceremonies, where tiered standing-room steps cascade behind the granite aisle.
 The team hopes to host Shakespeare in the Park and yoga classes here too, come summertime.

 Opening in early 2021, Trawool’s restoration has been a drawn-out process thanks to Covid delays.
 Still to come?
-An indoor pool (that’s currently being used for storage); a squash court; the Herb Garden, an outdoor entertainment space with a woodfire oven, a stage for live music, gas heaters, and misters for summer; and a day spa.
+A squash court in winter 2023 and, eventually, a day spa.

 This article was updated on April 5, 2023.